markfink-splunk/sock-shop/README.md

 - Upload modified build directories for all services so you can see how I instrumented uAPM.
 Track future changes.
 - Add tracing to Go-based services (catalogue, user, payment) for packages we support for auto-instrument; currently only net/http is instrumented.
+- Send logs to Splunk Cloud instead of CloudWatch; create integration that can be demoed.
 - Update to new versions of the agent and gateway.
 - Create deployment for EKS/Fargate.
 - Create Terraform scripts for deployments.